|Responsible Unit:||Academic Affairs|

 The purpose of this policy is to ensure the College is in full compliance with SUNY requirements regarding students with previous felony convictions.

-This policy applies to all prospective and current students at the College at Brockport.
+This policy applies to all prospective and current students at SUNY Brockport.

 There are no definitions for this policy at this time.